cagov/data-infrastructure/docs/code/local-setup.md

 ```

 !!! note
     This will only work on posix-y systems.
-Windows users will have a different command.
+Windows users will have a different command (except in Powershell).

 Instructions for writing a `profiles.yml` are documented
 [here](https://docs.getdbt.com/docs/get-started/connection-profiles),